sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. Send the gradients calculated locally from each worker to parameter servers.
 1. Calculate the average of all the received gradients on master.
-1. Update the model in master.
+1. Update the model in parameter servers.

 On contrary, in allreduce-based training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllreduceCommunicator.average_gradients()`